-- Permanent differences are income items that are exempt from taxation and expense items that no tax deductions are allowed.
-Examples of permanent differences are non-deductible entertainment expenses, fines and penalties, expenses that are capital in nature and give rise to an enduring benefit (e.g. intellectual property costs). - 2.
-Temporary differences are income and expense items that are subject to tax in a reporting period earlier or later than the period they are reported for financial reporting purposes.
+2. Temporary differences are income and expense items that are subject to tax in a reporting period earlier or later than the period they are reported for financial reporting purposes.
 Examples of temporary differences include employee leave and bonus provisions (deductible in the reporting period when they are paid and not when they accrue), debts that are not expected to be recovered but have yet to be written off (only deductible when the debt is formally written off).

-The main temporary difference during the 2017 financial year relates to payment of staff bonus and other remunerations accrued from the previous year.
-The amount paid was expensed in the 2016 financial year (and treated as a non-deductible expense that year) and was only deductible when paid in the 2017 financial year, giving rise to a lower taxable income compared to the accounting profit for the 2017 financial year.
+The main temporary differences during the 2018 financial year related to payment of long-term incentives accrued from the previous year and provisions for doubtful debts and stock obsolescence.

+The long-term incentive amount was expensed in previous financial years (and treated as a non-deductible expense) and was only deductible when paid in the 2018 financial year.
+The doubtful debt provision and stock obsolescence provision were expensed in 2018 financial year but not deductible until the relevant debts and stock are written off in later financial years.
+The overall impact of the temporary differences reduced the taxable income for 2018 financial year.